SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 **Pattern name** → **Definition** → **Sub-concepts** → **Questions to evaluate database claims**

-I had a great brainstorming session with [Unmesh Joshi](https://www.linkedin.com/in/unmesh-joshi-9487635/) around patterns and questions that one should ask to evaluate database claims.
+I had a great brainstorming session with [Unmesh Joshi](https://www.linkedin.com/in/unmesh-joshi-9487635/) around patterns of storage engines and questions that one should ask to evaluate database claims.
 I received valuable feedback on the pattern names, suggesting that they should be nouns.
 Based on this input, I refined the names of the patterns as follows:

 - Durability → **Persistence**